 5 p.m- 5.30 p.m. check in and situating ourselves

 I will share an interoceptive and proprioceptive practice emphasising soft, non-prescriptive movements, sense of agency, balance and devotion, feeling and vision to reduce adrenaline-cortisol flames (or amygdala induced fight and flight or shut down.)

 This sharing is based on 25 years of critically evaluating asana to restore forgotten feminine- devotional elements and weaving in of kindred somatic forms from Indian dance and Ayurvedic body work.

 We finish this sequence with an exploration of chakrasana from the bahr al hayat (The ocean of life, a Persian, Sufi text on hatha yoga) and contrast it to the modern day version which stems from a colonial interpretation of European gymnastics.

 1/2 hour break

 7.00 - 7.30. p.m.
 After the break there will be a presentation on background features of Indian Sufi yoga, how it developed from tantra, hatha yoga, Nath and Bhakti traditions in classic, vernacular, poetic forms as well as how Hindus and Muslims came together (when they did not necessarily see themselves through a politics of religious identity) to thwart social, gender and caste tyrannies.

 7.30 -8.15 p.m.
-Open discussion for participants to reflect on why a representation of the ‘Islamic’ contribution to yoga matters, what it means for furthering diversity, addressing Islamophobia & cultural appropriation in yoga as well intercommunal tension within the Desi/South Asian community.
+Open discussion for participants to reflect on the seminar: Does an ‘Islamic’ contribution to yoga matter?
+How can we address Islamophobia & cultural appropriation in yoga as well intercommunal tension within the Desi/South Asian community.?